lawicko/final-whistle-assistant/README.md

 Use it to enable/disable modules you like.
 Remember to reload the Final Whistle website for the changes to take effect.

 ## Academy Buttons module
-The goal of this module is to move the **Hire** and **Fire** buddons apart to prevent accidental misclicks.
+The goal of this module is to move the **Hire** and **Fire** buttons apart to prevent accidental missclicks.
 It was inspired by one of the posts from the [Requested Features List topic](https://www.finalwhistle.org/en/forum/topic/125/page/103)
 ![Academy Buttons](images/academy_buttons.jpg)

 ## Calendar module